Five things to know about Supreme Court’s decision to curtail college affirmative action

-The Supreme Court ruled on Thursday to severely restrict the use of race-based admission practices at universities, dealing a strong blow to affirmative action at colleges.
+The Supreme Court ruled Thursday to severely restrict the use of race-based admission practices at universities, dealing a significant blow to affirmative action at colleges.

 The court rejected Harvard University’s and the University of North Carolina at Chapel Hill’s (UNC) practices that allowed race to sometimes be a deciding factor in a person’s admission to the school.

-The court, in a 6-3 decision, said the practices violated the 14th Amendment’s guarantee of equal protection.
+The court, in two separate decisions, said the practices violated the 14th Amendment’s guarantee of equal protection.

 Here’s what to know: